-Modern society however is becoming increasingly aware of the concept of the integration of persons with disabilities and the National Department of Tourism (NDT) has been focusing on Accessible Tourism and making more South African attractions universally accessible to all travelers.
+Modern society however is becoming increasingly aware of the concept of the integration of persons with disabilities and Guest Houses such as Casa iLanga have been revamped to become accessible.
+The National Department of Tourism (NDT) have also been focusing on Accessible Tourism and making more South African attractions universally accessible to all travelers.
 They have recently engaged with various organisations that represent persons with disabilities, to explore how the tourism industry can serve them better and to ensure that tourist destinations, products and services are accessible to all people, regardless of their physical limitations, disabilities or age.
 Accessible Tourism encompasses publicly and privately owned tourist locations and enables persons with all disabilities to function independently and with equity and dignity, through the delivery of universally designed tourism products, services and environments.
 Steps have been taken to promote guidelines, and major resources are now dedicated to Accessible Tourism which includes:

 - Barrier-free destinations (infrastructure and facilities): Government Regulations have been put in place in South Africa and around the world to make public places more accessible to persons with disabilities, including persons with Mobility Impairments.
 These Government Regulations are known as Accessible Features and they ensure that accommodation and transport is accessible and that equal opportunities and rights are available for persons with disabilities.

-- High quality services (delivered by trained staff): There are a variety of Companies who specialize in accessible travel and tours, some companies such as Bradshaw LeRoux Consulting and East to West Events and Conferences, can also assist you to organize your trip, event and accommodation, taking the stress out of the planning the event and leaving you time to enjoy yourself, with the knowledge that your holiday or event will run smoothly.
+- High quality services (delivered by trained staff): There are a variety of Companies who specialize in accessible travel and tours, some companies such as Bradshaw LeRoux Consulting can also assist you to organize your trip, event and accommodation, taking the stress out of the planning the event and leaving you time to enjoy yourself, with the knowledge that your holiday or event will run smoothly.

 - Transport (by air, land and sea, are suitable for all users): Travelling by Air, Sea, Rail or Road are all possible for persons with Mobility Impairments.
-There are private companies and organisations such as Pro Mobility, Travel With René, Safari Brothers & Bus and SK Sambu Tours and Transfers who specialize in the transport of persons with disabilities in South Africa, while some companies and organisations offer specially adapted rooms or areas that can accommodate persons in wheelchairs.
+There are private companies and organisations such as Pro Mobility, Travel With René, Safari Bus & Tours and NCPD who specialize in the transport of persons with disabilities in South Africa, while some companies and organisations offer specially adapted rooms or areas that can accommodate persons in wheelchairs.
 Many of these companies and organisations that offer these services, also offer online booking via their web site.

-- Marketing, booking systems, web sites & services (information accessible to all): Online Booking Web Sites are available, so that Travelling, Tours and Accommodation can now be booked via a web site.
+- Marketing, booking systems, web sites & services (information accessible to all): Online Booking Web Sites such as Casa iLanga are available, so that Travelling, Tours and Accommodation can now be booked via a web site.
 These web sites allow you to list your disabilities and needs, so that they can better accommodate you in one of their accessible rooms and suites designed to accommodate wheelchairs.
-Accessible Travel Websites also make travelling easier as there are still some places that are not accessible for everyone, these web sites also provide information about which Restaurants, Safaris, Hotels & Holiday Destinations in South Africa & around the world are Accessible and also how accessible they are and whether they will suit your disability needs.
+Accessible Travel Websites also make travelling easier as there are still some places that are not accessible for everyone, these web sites also provide information about which Restaurants, Safaris, Hotels, Guest Houses & Holiday Destinations in South Africa & around the world are Accessible and also how accessible they are and whether they will suit your disability needs.